 Please take unwanted and out-of-date medicines to your local pharmacy.
 Do not put them in your normal rubbish bin.

-If you treat yourself at home you may be able to register for our free clinical waste collection service.
-Your doctor will have to confirm your need for the service before any collections can be made.
+If you treat yourself at home, you may be eligible for our free clinical waste collection service.

-We don't collect waste produced by healthcare practitioners treating you in your home; they should take away the resulting waste.
+We don't collect waste produced by healthcare practitioners treating you in your home – they are responsible for disposing of it.

-Businesses can arrange clinical waste collections with our Commercial Waste team.
+Businesses can arrange collections from our Commercial Waste service.

 Report clinical waste on the street